FilippoPisello/to-google-sheet/readme.md

 To be able to complete these operations, some quick steps on the Google Console should be carried out.
 [This article from the gspread library ](https://gspread.readthedocs.io/en/latest/oauth2.html) provides a detailed explanation on what to do.
 In summary:
 - Obtain a json file with the credentials through the Google Developers Console.
-- Place the file in the right folder of your device.
+- Place the file in the right folder of your device if you want to call it freely from any script.

 CustomExcel is a subclass of the Spreadsheet class, whose code and doc can be found [at this link](https://github.com/FilippoPisello/Spreadsheet).